 Recognition of Prior Learning (RPL)

 Recognition of Prior Learning (RPL) is the assessment processes that are used to evaluate and provide recognition for the knowledge, skills and attitudes that people have acquired in their lives which includes formal learning, non-formal learning and informal learning.
 Credit obtained through a Prior Learning Assessment and Recognition (PLAR) process, acknowledges learning that may have taken place in a venue other than a traditional post-secondary classroom.

 RPL can take various forms, Advanced Placement (AP), Challenge Exam (A-F or WD), Prior Learning Assessment and Recognition (PL), or Transfer Credit (TR), and the associated outcomes can be used for different purposes relevant to the individual's educational program at RDC.

 To qualify for a Red Deer College program credential, students must complete at least 50 per cent of the credit requirements for the credential through enrolment in RDC courses unless a formal agreement for alternate pathways has been approved by the Vice President Academic.

-PLAR applicants must complete an RPL application form, and must provide the College Assessors with any and all transcripts, course outlines/descriptions, or other documentation necessary to support their PLAR application.
+PLAR applicants must complete an Recognition of Prior Learning Application Form, and must provide the College Assessors with any and all transcripts, course outlines/descriptions, or other documentation necessary to support their PLAR application.